haroules/jenkins-docker-cloud-tls/README.md

 2. Rudimentary check that docker is running rootless, and accessible via API using tls authenticaiton

+3. Reasonable attempt to clean up from previous runs, such as deleting intermediate files and resetting the sandbox to clean.
+Check for newer versions of the controller and agent containers and pull them if they exist.

-3. Pull a copy of the cacerts from the latest controller image, and inject our Docker API tls certs into the cacerts file so jenkins can communicate with docker via API.
+4. Pull a copy of the cacerts from the latest controller image, and inject our Docker API tls certs into the cacerts file so jenkins can communicate with docker via API.
 This requires exploding the image to a filesystem, copying out the cacerts file, and deleting the intermediate exploded filesystem.
+Update cacerts pw from default.

-4. Generate a CA, and self signed certs for jenkins controller to be able to be accessed by the browser using tls/https.
+5. Generate a CA, and self signed certs for jenkins controller to be able to be accessed by the browser using tls/https.
 It injects these into a keystore for consumption by Jenkins.
 The CA for jenkins will need to be manually imported into your browser to prevent untrusted certificate errors while accessing the application in the browser.
+Update keystore pw where described in other sections.

-5. Build the container from Dockerfile which will use the certs created in previous steps, install plugins necessary from a list, mount volumes, and configure the controller using Jenkins CASC to create an initial user, some basic creds, and minimal server configuration, and avoid using the install wizard.
+6. Build the container from Dockerfile which will use the certs created in previous steps, install plugins necessary from a list, mount volumes, and configure the controller using Jenkins CASC to create an initial user, some basic creds, and minimal server configuration, and avoid using the install wizard.
 The minimal jenkins configuration includes creating a credential to talk to docker via API, as well as setting up the docker cloud, and an agent configuration run from a separate container on the local docker cloud.
 Docker compose will then be called to stand up the container, volume, and network.
 Lastly there is a basic attempt at verifying the container is running, and that the jenkins application is up and responding.

-6. We'll pull the latest jenkins-cli jar from the running application, and use it to upload a sample job.
+7. We'll pull the latest jenkins-cli jar from the running application, and use it to upload a sample job.
 To run the job, log into the application via browser, which, when run, will dynamically spin a container running in docker as an agent and run a simple echo command, run in the agent container.
 At conclusion of the job, the agent container is stopped.

 # Credits, Future Improvements, Links, and TLDR;